China entering New Year with fewer crackers, less pork, more thrift

 Customers, however, were opting for cheaper set menus.

-On the Internet, some bloggers complained about their pathetic New Year bonuses - so-called "hongbao" because they are handed out in red envelopes.
+China's e-commerce king, Alibaba Group Holding Ltd.(BABA.N), this year opted not to give its employees red envelopes that contain bonus cash, known by the Chinese name "hongbao".

-"Our company gave me a bonus - three boxes of apples to share between six people, what is this!" said Weibo user 'Duzuo Chitang'. ($1 = 6.2439 Chinese yuan renminbi) (Additional reporting by Dominique Patton, Jane Lanhee Lee, Chen Yixin and the Shanghai Newsroom; Editing by Kazunori Takada and Simon Cameron-Moore)
+On the Internet, some bloggers in China complained about their pathetic New Year packets.